Prisoners and guards agree about federal coronavirus response: ‘We do not feel safe’

 “It’s a complete disaster,” said Rob Norcross, an inmate at the minimum-security satellite camp at FCI Jesup in Georgia.
 The bureau’s stated guidelines about sanitization and social distancing don’t comport with reality, Norcross said: Prison camp inmates are barred from using hand sanitizer, lack cleaning supplies and have nowhere they can move to to create space.

 “When it comes in, it spreads like wildfire because we can’t distance ourselves,” he said.
 The prison-provided PPE is of little protection, either.
 “They gave us non-reusable masks.
-I have the same masks from four and a half months ago.”
+I have the same masks from four-and-a-half months ago.”

-Norcross told The Post he tested positive for covid-19 in July and was quarantined in a dorm with 78 other coronavirus-positive prisoners, according to a court filing.
+Norcross told The Post he tested positive for the coronavirus in July and was quarantined in a dorm with 78 other coronavirus-positive prisoners, according to a court filing.
 The infection made his head “feel like bowling ball,” and he lost his sense of taste and smell to the point where he couldn’t detect a whiff of bleach.

 Since recovering, Norcross wrote in petitions seeking compassionate release — he has underlying health conditions — that he has developed breathing problems and has been unable to get medical attention.
 An Aug.
 7 appointment came and went without anyone seeing him.